AdobeDocs/audience-manager.it-IT/help/using/api/api-swagger-migration.md

 ---

-# Migrazione dei codici API di Audience Manager {#audience-manager-api-code-migration}
+# Audience Manager API Code Migration {#audience-manager-api-code-migration}

 Qui a Audience Manager, sono ingegneri, sviluppatori e codice ninjas proprio come te.
-E, come te, desideriamo lavorare con [!DNL API] documenti affidabili e precisi.
-Di conseguenza, stiamo riscrivendo [!DNL API] il contenuto e [!DNL Swagger] spostandolo in una nuova posizione.
-Queste modifiche sono progettate per migliorare la tua esperienza con [!DNL API] il codice Audience Manager.
+And, like you, we want to work with reliable, accurate [!DNL API] documentation.
+As a result, we're re-writing our [!DNL API] content in [!DNL Swagger] and moving it to a new location.
+These changes are designed to help improve your experience with the Audience Manager [!DNL API] code.

-## Sposta in alto {#code-migration-details}
+## Movin' On Up {#code-migration-details}

 <!-- api-swagger-migration.xml -->

-Il [sito Docs](https://bank.demdex.com/portal/swagger/index.html) API di Adobe Audience Manager è la nuova home per il [!DNL API] contenuto rivisto.
-Cercheremo di riscrivere e spostare alcuni insiemi di [!DNL API] metodi con ciascuna release.
-Per trovare tutti i metodi disponibili, sarà quindi necessario archiviare sia la nuova posizione che [la](../api/rest-api-main/rest-api-main.md) documentazione REST API.
-Alla fine, tutti i tipi pubblici [!DNL API]si trovano sul sito [!DNL Audience Manager][!DNL API] docs.
-Nella tabella seguente sono elencate le voci riviste e migrate [!DNL API].
+The [Adobe Audience Manager API Docs](https://bank.demdex.com/portal/swagger/index.html) site is the new home for our revised [!DNL API] content.
+We'll try to re-write and move a few sets of [!DNL API] methods with each release.
+This means you'll have to check in both the new location and the [REST API](../api/rest-api-main/rest-api-main.md) documentation to find all of the available methods.
+Eventually, all of the public [!DNL API]s will be on the [!DNL Audience Manager] [!DNL API] docs site.
+The following table lists the revised and migrated [!DNL API]s.

 <table id="table_CD3C244CB02C48C898745FB982EC828C">
  <thead>